-LONDON -- FirstGroup advanced 4 pence to 196 pence during early London trading this morning as investors speculated about the 12% income available on the transport group's shares.
+FirstGroup (LSE: FGP) advanced 4p to 196p during early London trading this morning as investors speculated about the 12% income available on the transport group's shares.

 FirstGroup, which runs First Great Western trains and Greyhound buses in the States, issued a third-quarter statement today that provided no further clues as to the level of the group's near-term payout.

-During the last 12 months, FirstGroup has declared dividends totalling 23.67 pence per share and in October had said it would lift its payout by 7% for 2013.
+During the last twelve months, FirstGroup's has declared dividends totalling 23.67p per share and in October had said it would lift its payout by 7% for 2013.

 However, the fiasco surrounding the tendering for the InterCity West Coast rail franchise -- in which FirstGroup's selection was overturned after "significant technical flaws" were discovered in the wider bidding process -- has cast some doubt over the fortunes of the FTSE 250 company.

-Indeed, first-half results issued during November showed earnings collapsing 36% and current forecasts suggest earnings for the year as a whole may drop 25% to 30 pence per share.
+Indeed, first-half results issued during November showed earnings collapsing 36% and current forecasts suggest earnings for the year as a whole may drop 25% to 30p per share.
 As such, possible dividend cover at less than 1.3 times looks thin.

-At least today's statement revealed trading had been in line with expectations during October, November, and December, although costs relating to Hurricane Sandy hurt profits by $15 million.
-During the quarter, FirstGroup's U.K. bus revenues improved 2% while its U.K. rail revenues gained 8%.
+At least today's statement revealed trading had been in line with expectations during October, November and December, although costs relating to Hurricane Sandy hurt profits by $15m.
+During the quarter, FirstGroup's UK bus revenues improved 2% while its UK rail revenues gained 8%.

 Right now, FirstGroup's 12% yield makes the company one of the many shares that presently offer a dividend income well ahead of what you can expect to receive from a standard savings account.

-If you currently own FirstGroup shares but are seeking other high-dividend possibilities, this special free report reviews the favorite income stocks for 2013 and beyond held by Neil Woodford -- the City fund manager who has thrashed the FTSE 100 during the five, 10, and 15 years to October 2012 by favoring dividend-paying blue chips.
+If you currently own FirstGroup shares but are seeking other high-dividend possibilities, this special free report reviews the favourite income stocks for 2013 and beyond held by Neil Woodford -- the City fund manager who has thrashed the FTSE 100 during the 5, 10 and 15 years to October 2012 by favouring dividend-paying blue chips.

 Just click here to download these top FTSE income ideas today.
 But do hurry, as this dividend report will remain free for a limited time only.